50 State Guide To Police Encounters While Armed

 In these states you are required by law to immediately, and affirmatively, tell a police officer if you have a firearm in your possession.
 The below interactive map has a 50 state summary of all 50 state's police encounter laws.
 However, as a quick reference, the duty to inform states are as follows:

 Alaska (Alaska Stat.
 Ann. §11.61.220)

-Maine: (Permit holders have a quasi duty, non permit holders have full duty to inform).
+Maine (permit holders must respond only if asked, non permit holders have an affirmative duty to inform).